fiesta/apidocs/message-manipulation-api.rst

 manipulation API.
 To get client credentials, contact `api@corp.fiesta.cc <mailto:api@corp.fiesta.cc>`_.

+.. _message-hook:

 Message Hook
 ------------

 The main point of interaction for the API is a *message hook* specified by the application developer.
 The message hook is a URI that Fiesta will post message data to.
-To set a message hook for your application, email `api@corp.fiesta.cc <mailto:api@corp.fiesta.cc>`_.
+To set a message hook, visit `the settings page <https://fiesta.cc/settings>`_ and click the "Manage" link for your client.

 Activation
 ----------